Blackhawks end 8-game slide with 6-3 win over Penguins

-CHICAGO (AP) - Jonathan Toews had a goal and two assists, and the Chicago Blackhawks snapped an eight-game losing streak by topping the Pittsburgh Penguins 6-3 on Wednesday night.
+Jonathan Toews had a goal and two assists, and Chicago stopped an eight-game losing streak with a 6-3 victory over the Pittsburgh Penguins.

+"I think we played a winning style tonight," coach Jeremy Colliton said.
+"Direct, hard-nosed.
+Hopefully that'll turn into more points.

+"So nice to see them get rewarded, because we played really hard in some other games and didn't come out with a point."

-Marcus Kruger, Brent Seabrook, Andreas Martinsen, Brandon Saad each had a goal and an assist for Chicago, which rebounded after blowing 2-0 and 3-2 leads to win for just the second time in 12 contests.
+Marcus Kruger, Brent Seabrook, Andreas Martinsen, Brandon Saad each had a goal and an assist in Chicago's first win since Nov.
+24 at Florida.
 Alex DeBrincat scored a power-play goal.

 Toews became the 16th active player to reach 700 career points with the same franchise.
 He assisted on Saad's empty-netter for his 701st point.